OpenInternet/System_Administrator_Guide_Text/en/best_practices/data_security_backup_and_recovery/index.md

 #### 8.1 Understand the Data & Processes ####

 As you design systems to protect your organization and user’s data, understand the flow of information, along with the various categories.
-Once you have identified the various categories of data (emails, documents, employee records, tax & other legal records, contacts, chats), create a tiered system to classify data based on its importance and sensitivity.
+Once you have identified the various categories of data (emails, documents, employee records, tax and other legal records, contacts, chats), create a tiered system to classify data based on its importance and sensitivity.
 Access to sensitive data should be limited via “Access Control” (Refer to Chapter 7 on Network Security).

-Understanding the business process of how information is created and stored at the various stages (for example: in a newsroom, information received from sources is ultimately cumulated & shared across the organization to produce a news story - the number of hands through which this information is passed from the reporter, to the page layout designer, to the editorial team) will help you design the appropriate data storage and security solutions for each stage.
+Understanding the business process of how information is created and stored at the various stages (for example: in a newsroom, information received from sources is ultimately cumulated and shared across the organization to produce a news story - the number of hands through which this information is passed from the reporter, to the page layout designer, to the editorial team) will help you design the appropriate data storage and security solutions for each stage.

 In addition, understanding the pressures and dependencies that staff deal with (such as, tight deadlines) is also imperative while proposing practical, workable data solutions that will succeed within the context of the organizational information workflow.

 #### 8.2 Data Collection Protocol ####

 As you understand the data your organization collects and creates, partner with decision-makers to understand the requirements behind collecting and storing of Personal Identifiable Information (PII).
-This may be personal & confidential of your organization’s donors such as bank account information and address of individual donors or birthdates of consultants.
+This may be personal and confidential of your organization’s donors such as bank account information and address of individual donors or birthdates of consultants.
 Its imperative to work with decision-makers to ensure internal policies (human resources forms, employee records, reports from implementation partners) are refined such that your organization is not collecting any more information on people than is absolutely necessary.
 Collecting less PII (Personal Identifiable Information) reduces the risk of data leaks and subsequent, reputational damage to your organization.

 In addition, based on your organization’s Risk Assessment (Refer to Chapter 1), if its imperative to protect the identify of staff, partners or donors working with your organization, be sure their photos or contact information is not displayed on your organization’s website.